Campus Worship Spaces

 The 40-seat Fritsch Meditation Chapel, situated in a grove of trees across from Lentz Hall, was constructed of native Lannon stone with timber frames.
 It is used by individuals and small groups for private meditation, Eucharist and prayer services.
 The chapel has a Greek cross fashioned by internationally renowned liturgical artist Eugene Potente Jr.

 This chapel, nestled among The Oaks Residential Village at the south end of campus, provides an oasis for nurturing the spirit.
-Six geothermal wells were installed beneath the chapel, providing its temperature control.
-The only energy used to heat and cool the chapel is the electricity needed to run a pump and fan.
+The chapel comfortably seats 20-25 people and is an ideal space for worship and small group gatherings.